Pepeland/wp-ssbhesabfa/README.txt

 = 1.77.36 - 03.07.2021 =
 * bug fix: convert currency in import products.

+= 1.77.37 - 05.07.2021 =
+* bug fix: import products bug fixed (duplication of one proudct in Hesabfa).

 == Upgrade Notice ==
 Automatic updates should work smoothly, but we still recommend you back up your site.